nilsding/waschi/README.md

 # Waschi v0.6-0001
+### (or Waschi Waschmaschinenverbund)
 This is Waschi.
-A "hide and seek of your laundry" game for the web.
+A "hide and seek of your laundry" network game over the whole webservers!

 ## Requirements